 We are a leader in transportation safety and, therefore, it is important that we keep our employees and passengers informed and assure you of your safety during travel on any of our services.
 We have been monitoring reports provided by federal, state and local government sites and keeping communications open with various organizations and affiliations, including the Public Health Agency of Canada (“PHaC”).
 Based on what has been communicated, we have implemented the following preventative measures:

-- As of Wednesday, July 15th, passengers will be required to wear a facial covering while waiting in line, during the boarding process, when on board the bus, and when getting off the bus.
+- Passengers will be required to wear a facial covering while waiting in line, during the boarding process, when on board the bus, and when getting off the bus.

 - We will have a limited number of masks available for customers who are unable to bring their own.